tahseeni/supply-chain-management-system/README.md

 # supply-chain-management-system
 ENSF409 Final Project - Group 32
-Authors: Nabeel Amjad, Stalin D. Cunha, Tahseen Intesar, Gurpartap Sohi
+Authors: Nabeel Amjad, Stalin D Cunha, Tahseen Intesar, Gurpartap Sohi

 # How to run the program
 1. Using Command Line, navigate to the project folder containing edu and lib directories.